 Claustrophobia can be mild or intense — and the intensity can go up and down depending on what else is going on in your life, making it difficult to isolate the triggers on your own.
 You may have a good idea of where your claustrophobia originated, or it may be a complete mystery.
 Either way, if you’re unable to master the feelings of panic, seeking professional counselling to investigate underlying causes and develop strategies to cope may be a good place to start.

-The experienced therapists at Bayside Psychotherapy can work with you to master the panic and anxiety of claustrophobia using a combination of tried and tested techniques.
+Our therapists at Bayside Psychotherapy will endeavour to help you to master the panic and anxiety of claustrophobia using a combination of different methodologies.
 Your treatment will be tailored to your specific circumstances — the severity of your symptoms, your preferences and your personal history.
 Before designing your program, your therapist will meet with you to assess your situation and set goals together.

-Call us on (03) 9557 9113 or use our contact form to book your confidential appointment to see how we can work with you to transform your fear into confidence.
-To complement — or get a jump on — your counselling, we also recommend downloading our targeted self-hypnosis recording for claustrophobia.
+Call us on (03) 9557 9113 to book your confidential appointment to see if we can work with you to transform your fear into confidence.
+To complement your counselling, we also recommend downloading our targeted self-hypnosis recording for claustrophobia.

-We can work with you to change your thought processes so that these situations no longer fill you with panic.
+We just might be able to work with you to potentially change your thought processes so that these situations no longer fill you with panic.

 Don’t let claustrophobia limit your life

-Broad training and years of counselling experience have equipped the therapists at Bayside Psychotherapy with an array of therapeutic approaches, including counselling, psychotherapy, hypnotherapy, NLP, mindfulness therapy, and Buddhist psychotherapy.
-We offer either online sessions via a secure connection or face-to-face appointments at our Melbourne clinic to suit your circumstances.
+Broad training and years of counselling experience have equipped the therapists at Bayside Psychotherapy with an array of therapeutic approaches, including counselling, psychotherapy, hypnotherapy, NLP and Buddhist psychotherapy.
+We offer either online sessions via a secure connection or face-to-face appointments at our Melbourne clinic.